11 Ways People Test Your Emotional Resilience Without You Noticing

 Can people test your emotional resilience even when they care about you?

-Yes, because intimacy heightens emotional impact, people can test your emotional resilience even when they care.
+Yes, because intimacy heightens emotional impact, people can test your emotional resilience even when they care about you.
 Stronger emotional reactions arise from the words of loved ones than from those of strangers since they shape your identity and expectations.

 Why do people put your emotional resilience to the test when things get tough?